- ORDER: Gaviiformes

 - Like many young birds, juvenile loons are really on their own after mom and dad leave at about 12 weeks.
 The parents head off on migration in the fall, leaving juveniles to gather into flocks on northern lakes and make their own journey south a few weeks later.
 Once the juveniles reach coastal waters on the ocean, they stay there for the next two years.
 In the third year, young loons return north, although they may not breed for several more years (on average they are six years old when they start breeding).

-- The oldest recorded Common Loon was a female, and at least 29 years old, 10 months old when she was spotted in Michigan in 2016 and identified by her band.
-She had been banded in the same state in 1989.
+- The oldest recorded Common Loon was a female, and at least 29 years and 10 months old when she was spotted in Michigan in 2016 and identified by her band.
+She was originally banded in the same state in 1989.